New to Medicare

 The Medicare enrollment period is a seven month period that begins three months before your 65 birthday, includes your birthday month, and continues for the following three months.

-If you miss this seven-month window, you will be subject to a 10% financial penalty that may last for as long as you have Medicare.
+If you miss this seven-month window, you will be subject to a 10% financial penalty that may last for as long as you receive benefits.

-Medicare supplemental insurance plans fill the financial gaps within Original Medicare and can potentially save you hundreds or even thousands of dollars.
+Medicare Supplemental Insurance (Medigap) plans fill these financial gaps to reduce or eliminate out-of-pocket medical expenses.
+The right plan can save you hundreds or even thousands of dollars.

 Medicare Advantage – The All In One Health Care Solution

-As mentioned above, Original Medicare is not fully comprehensive.
-Not only do financial gaps exist, but so do gaps in covered services.
+As mentioned above, your original benefits are not fully comprehensive.
+Not only are there financial gaps, but there are also gaps in covered services.
 Medicare Advantage plans cover both.

-Currently, over 17 million Americans own a Medicare Advantage plan.
-Individuals in poor health will benefit most from these policies, and we strongly suggest you explore what’s available.
+Private health insurance companies sell Advantage plans and administer your care through either a Medicare HMO or Medicare PPO network.
+Currently, over 17 million Americans own a Medicare Advantage Plan.
+Individuals in poor health benefit most from these policies.
+And we strongly suggest you explore what’s available.